Halesowen Abbey: Harborne: a temporary acquisition

 Effigy of Bishop William Kilkenny, former rector of Harborne, in Ely Cathedral.

 Halesowen Abbey was granted the patronage of St Peter's Church, Harborne by Margaret de Redvers or Rivers, daughter of Warin II fitzGerold Warin had inherited Harborne manor, and with it the advowson of the church, from his father, Henry fitzGerold, who held the manor of the bishop of Coventry.
 In 1216 King John had ordered Thomas of Erdington, the sheriff of Staffordshire, to seize Harborne: part of a batch of confiscations into the hands of Thomas as a tactic in the First Barons' War.
 Warin died in 1218.
 The seizure of Harborne manor threw into question Margaret's right to dispose of anything appertaining to it, including the advowson.
 Although Thomas had held Harborne only as part of his function as sheriff, he laid claim to it and the linked manor of Smethwick in 1221.
 In June 1222 the Court of Common Pleas made an investigation into whether Thomas of Erdington, now deceased, had seisin of Harborne on the day of the death, as this materially affected the inheritance of his son, Giles.
 Margaret attended the assize with her second husband, Fulk de Breauté, and neither objected to it.
 It seems that her grant of the advowson to Halesowen Abbey came some years later, probably after 1226, when Fulk died.
 It also seems that she gave the manor of Harborne itself to Halesowen Abbey around the same time.

 In January 1238 the abbot of Hales was involved in an assize of darrein presentment (an action to challenge the appointment of a cleric) over Harborne against the bishop of Coventry and Lichfield, Alexander de Stavenby.
 The case was said to involve the prebend of William of Kilkenny, a royal servant with a living at Lichfield Cathedral, who was then on a mission to the Roman Curia.
 It was respited to the Trinity term.
 There is great uncertainty about how the case arose, about William's connection with it, and how the bishop became involved at all, as he was the overlord at Harborne, not the lord of the manor.
-It is possible that the advowson had been bundled with other lands and rights into a benefice for William, although it is unlikely that he was actually a prebendary.
+The advowson may have been bundled with other lands and rights into a benefice for William, although it is unlikely that he was actually a prebendary.
 However, the case must have gone against Halesowen, as the abbot was compelled to remit all claim to the advowson on 13 October 1238.